enochchau/bulb.nvim/README.md

 # Bulb

+Fair warning, I jus ripped this out of my dotfiles.
+Don't expect anything to stay the same.

 Bulb is a Neovim plugin that allows you to seamlessly include Fennel in your configs.
 You can require Fennel modules from Lua and visa-versa.